Report offensive messages

 Message Persistence

-To work with stored message data, you must enable Message Persistence for your app's keyset in the Admin Portal.
+To work with stored message data, make sure you have Message Persistence enabled for your app's keyset in the Admin Portal.

 Flag/Report messages